Rediacc Platform User Guide

 -

-Select a format from the Export button: CSV or JSON.
+Select a format from the Export button: Export as CSV or Export as JSON.

 (Figure 88: Queue list - Export options)

-Tip: The “Only Old Items” option helps find tasks that have been processing for a long time.
+Tip: The “Only Stale Items” option helps find tasks that have been processing for a long time.
 Regularly export queue history to analyze task execution trends.

 © 2025 Rediacc Platform – All Rights Reserved.